norfolkuncertainty/scaleconf2017/README.md

 Some reasons he thought this might be are:

-We have an over reliance on databases and tend to use tend to use them for everything, even when not appropriate.
+We have an over reliance on databases and tend to use them for everything, even when not appropriate.

 He suggested we should be taking as much out of the database as possible, ie. using blob storage instead of plonking files in databases.